ISSUE 03

 EMANUEL

-I think yeah, one of the things I found really interesting when I was working on the Mississippi Delta Chinese was that when the Chinese started immigrating to Mississippi Delta, they settled in different towns.
+Yeah.
+Yeah.
+I think one of the things I found really interesting when I was working on the Mississippi Delta Chinese was that when the Chinese started immigrating to Mississippi Delta, they settled in different towns.
 And there was this story that I heard where if you were the only Chinese family in town, you were kind of accepted, you were welcomed.
 But if you were a group of like 20 families, then you were discriminated against.
 And it went to this idea of whether you were perceived as a threat or not.

 KENNY